THE SIGNIFICANCE OF SAGA DAWA

 2025: Full moon date (15th day): 11th June, 2025

 Tibetans strongly believe that all good deeds help accumulate good karma.
-You will carry it for your next life and all virtues acts will help with a favorable rebirth.
+You will carry it for your next life and all virtuous acts will help with a favorable rebirth.
 They also believe that the merit of worthy acts is multiplied during the holy festival.

 That’s why Tibetans dedicate the entire month to making merit.
 The 15th day is one of the most sacred days to earn good merit.
 According to Buddhism, all good deeds during that time are multiplied 100,000 times.

 Pilgrims from all over Tibet visit the most sacred sites.
 The most important and popular places are Lhasa and Mount Kailash, one of the most sacred places in Tibet.
 The atmosphere in the holy places is festive and spiritual.
 It makes it one of the best times to visit for tourists.

 One of the best places to visit during Saga Dawa is Mount Kailash.
 It attracts thousands of pilgrims.
 A new flagpole is erected every year at the base of the mountain.
 It is a great time to travel to Mount Kailash and join pilgrims walking the kora, a holy circumambulation around the Mountain.

 During the Saga Dawa, people visit monasteries, temples, and stupas, as well as holy mountains, lakes, caves, and other sacred places.
-Pilgrims offer butter lamps, burn incense, pray and recite mantras.
-Some perform whole body prostrations.
+Pilgrims offer butter lamps, burn incense, pray, and recite mantras.
+Some perform whole-body prostrations.

 In Lhasa, you can see many Tibetans visiting Jokhang temple, Potala Palace and walking around the Lingkhor path.
 Lingkor is the first City ring, about 10 km long.